Watford turns form book on its head

 Willy Boly's close-range backheel was saved by Ben Foster after Joao Moutinho's free-kick briefly caused panic in the away defence and Cavaleiro sent a presentable free header over, but clear-cut chances were few and far between as Watford coasted home.

-Wolves will hope to bounce back when they travel to Brighton and Hove Albion in the Premier League next weekend.
+Wolves will hope to bounce back when they travel to Brighton and Hove Albion in the Premier League next Saturday, which is also when Watford host struggling Huddersfield Town.
+With games against Newcastle United and Southampton to follow for Watford, Gracia will fancy his chances of putting a run together.